 Charles Darwin University is at a pivotal point in its development.
 With a strategy for substantial growth in place, the time is right to explore how our Greater Darwin campuses can best support positive outcomes for our University, staff, students, partners and the wider Darwin community.

-With the City Deal providing the opportunity for CDU to play a crucial role in revitalising Darwin’s CBD through the proposed development of a new CDU CBD campus at a new Education and Civic Precinct, we’ve embarked on a project to explore what’s possible and feasible both in the City Centre and at our existing Greater Darwin Campuses.
+With the City Deal providing the opportunity for CDU to play a crucial role in revitalising Darwin’s CBD through the proposed development of a new CDU campus at a new Education and Community Precinct, we’ve embarked on a project to explore what’s possible and feasible both in the City Centre and at our existing Greater Darwin Campuses.

 To help guide future decision making and investment, we’ve started two parallel masterplanning processes that are being driven by a shared strategic direction for CDU to Connect Discover Grow, the University’s strategic plan.

-CBD Education and Civic Precinct Masterplan
+Education and Community Precinct Masterplan

 Planning for the shift of a range of CDU’s current operations to the City Centre.